PackHubTH/polychat-project/simulator/readme.md

 ## Running Test Script

-- Manually you can run just a file name to run a script, use `cd` into this folder, then run to see if `Hello Test!` is echo out:
+- Manually you can run just a file name to run a script, use `cd` into this folder, then run to see if `Hello Test!
+If you see this, the script is working!` is echo out:

 ```
 $PWD/test